 Everyone loves looking thin.
-One of the things you can do to trim down promote a "natural" waist, without any additives.

-By visually isolating the skinny part of the torso so they look as thin as naturally are.

-The first photo shows 'hands on hips' with no further posing.
-The arm in the back has no space between it and the torso, so it visually extends the mid-section.
-By pulling the arm a little forward, you can see the space, so the waist doesn't have anything adding visual bulk.
+One of the things you can do to trim down your subject is by giving them their "natural" waist, without any additives.
+What I mean by that is visually isolating the skinny part of the torso so they look as thin as they are.
+I had my model put her hands on her hips.
+The first photo shows no further posing.
+The arm in the back has no space between it and the torso, so it visually extends her mid-section.
+By having her pull the arm a little forward, you can see the space, so the waist doesn't have anything adding visual bulk.

 The red line shows the visual width of the subject from the first photo.
 It is replicated in the second photo to show how much width the arm actually adds.
 This rule does not just apply to arms.
 Anything that will be in the background of your subject and make them look larger can be an offender.
-A few examples are other people, tree trunks, or light poles etc.
+A few examples are other people, tree trunks, or light poles.